10 minutesReading time

 They could also enhance this further by including shoppable buttons or internal links through to relevant products.

 Flowers are an extremely visual purchase, so using social media is the perfect place to promote your brand.
 This is where you can turn your paid audience into an owned one, engage with customers and show your brand personality.

-Moonpig is top of the social charts with a massive 1 million brand searches per month.
+Moonpig is top of the social charts with the highest number of brand searches per month.
 However, we must stress that floristry is a small part of their business and thus rarely features on their social media feeds.